DorjeDevel/mint/README.md

    sudo ./MAIN_install.sh
    ```

 The `MAIN_install.sh` script will execute all other scripts in sequence, providing a seamless setup process.
+Additionally, it gives the user the option to create a Timeshift snapshot at the very beginning to ensure system safety before any installations begin.

 ---